davedawkins/Sutil/README.md

 ### Possibilities

-- Write the extension in Sveltish.
+- Write the extension in Sutil.
 It's currently in JS to get it out of the ground, but it already calls back into Fable code
 - Sutil-focused DOM tree
 - Show mapping expressions (understand the dependency expression graph)
 - Show subscribers (help to understand if cleanup is working, etc)